dotswg/dots-requirements/draft-ietf-dots-requirements.md

   document.

 DATA-003
-: Mutual authentication: DOTS agents MUST mutually authenticate each other before data may be exchanged over the data channel.
-DOTS agents MAY take additional steps to authorize data exchange, as in the prefix group example above, before accepting data over the data channel.
-The form of authentication and authorization is unspecified.

-DATA-004
 : Black- and whitelist management: DOTS servers SHOULD provide methods for DOTS clients to manage black- and white-lists of source addresses of traffic destined for addresses belonging to a client.